Papago Park Centennial Project for 2012

 A. First of all the baseball/softball fields built in the 1980s (?) should be taken out.
 They sit on top of the ashes of the old POW camp.
 This area should revert to Sonoran desert or be used as a picnic area in a desert setting, with mesquite and palo verdes planted among the carnegiea gigantea (Cereus giganteus)- the magnficent giant saguaro cactus.

-click for map Keep out!
+Keep out!
 Area reserved for rich jocks.

 B. One set of baseball fields was not enough, so they built another one.
 These four fields are not even used by the public, but are reserved for (rare) winter use by the "Cactus League" pro team.
 The "No Trespassing" signs really bother me!
 The area could be better utilized as a parking and service area (including toilets) for the northern part of the park.
 I doubt seriously that Woodrow Wilson had this in mind when he designated the area as "Papago Saguaro National Monument" in 1914.